-- a) Significant changes to the employer's membership which will have a material impact on their liabilities, such as: - i.
-Restructuring of the employer involving significant changes in staffing - ii.
-A significant outsourcing or transfer of staff to another employer (not necessarily within the Fund) - iii.
-A bulk transfer of staff into the employer, or out of the employer to another pension scheme - iv.
-Other significant changes to the membership for example due to redundancies, significant salary awards, ill health retirements or large a number of member withdrawals - v.
-A decision which will restrict the employer's active membership in the future - b) Two or more employers merging including insourcing and transferring of services - c) The separation of an employer into two or more individual employers - d) Concerns of fraudulent activity that may include pensions aspects i.
-Significant changes in the employer's financial strength / security
+- Significant changes to the employer's membership which will have a material impact on their liabilities, such as: - Restructuring of the employer involving significant changes in staffing. - A significant outsourcing or transfer of staff to another employer (not necessarily within the Fund) - A bulk transfer of staff into the employer, or out of the employer to another pension scheme - Other significant changes to the membership for example due to redundancies, significant salary awards, ill health retirements or large a number of member withdrawals - o A decision which will restrict the employer's active membership in the future - Two or more employers merging including insourcing and transferring of services - The separation of an employer into two or more individual employers - Concerns of fraudulent activity that may include pensions aspects.